 In advance of the actual meeting, we will supply you with a list of required documents.
-Basically, the paperwork that is needed is a compilation of assets such as property deeds, bank account information, stocks, IRA’s, etc.
+Basically, the paperwork that is needed is a compilation of family history and assets such as property deeds, bank account information, stocks, IRA’s, etc.

 The initial consultation is scheduled for 1 1⁄2 hours, sometimes it takes longer and sometimes not.
 This is a very involved, detailed meeting which results in a suggested plan that achieves the personal objectives of each client.
 In order to make the most of this meeting, it is recommended that you come prepared with the proper documents.

 What will it cost for your services?